Anil-Kushwaha-2002/Docker/README.md

 You should see the Django welcome page 🎉

 # 2. Project: Dockerize a Django App
-## ✅ Best for: Multi-file Projects like Django, with volumes, ports, and services.
+## ✅ Best for: Multi-file Projects like Django, with volumes, ports, and services. ( Or if allredy create app in vs code )
 We’ll set up:
 - A basic Django project
 - Dockerfile